W0lfwang/FNV_vscode_syntax/README.md

 * Numbers
 * Player and PlayerRef

-It also highlights 364 Construction Set functions, and 1467 OBSE functions (FNV functions should be added).
-These were generated from the [raw function list](https://cs.elderscrolls.com/index.php?title=Raw_Function_List) on the Construction Set wiki.
+It also highlights 2962 xNVSE and its Plugins functions, along with their aliases.
+These were generated from the [Geck Wiki](https://geckwiki.com/index.php?title=Category:Functions_(All))

 Intended to work with [Hot Reload (NVSE)](https://www.nexusmods.com/newvegas/mods/70962) and it's **Compile scripts on file save** function.